rikiji/zmbs.net/_posts/2016-02-21-modern-1k-luzern.markdown

 What I have learned:

-- Read every card, twice.
+> Read every card, twice.

-- With the new mulligan rules the first one is almost for free, take it whenever you don't feel having an explosive hand.
+> With the new mulligan rules the first one is almost for free, take it whenever you don't feel having an explosive hand.

-- I have to review how many sideboard slots I dedicate to the mirror match as well as what to board out because losing mirrors sucks.
+I also have to review how many sideboard slots I dedicate to the mirror match as well as what to board out because losing mirrors sucks.
 In general unsatisfying results but a very good training for GP Bologna, which will take place in two weeks.